 You are more likely to accept change when you lead a life of meaning and purpose.
 Change is inevitable.
 However, for many, change is a threat and discomfort.
 Change engenders fear and an urge to retrench.

 Alternatively, a life of purpose and meaning is one where you accept, learn about, implement, and lead change.
-As a result, you become a change-maker, one who values change and uses change to make a difference.
+As a result, you become a change-maker who values change and uses change to make a difference.

 Leading a meaningful and purposeful life builds an inner toughness that helps you survive and thrive in the world.
-The question is, should we search for meaning in our lives?
-Does meaning evolve and emerge over time, or can we take steps to bring meaning into our lives?
+So, does meaning evolve and emerge over time, or can we take steps to bring meaning into our lives?

 Here at Crazy for Change, we believe the latter is possible.
-In the same way, we can help our physical bodies grow, develop and stay healthy through exercise and diet, we can also develop our sense of purpose and meaning through practices including reflection, conversation, habituation, storytelling and cultivating constructive relationships.
+We can help our physical bodies grow, develop and stay healthy through exercise and diet.
+Similarly, we can build our sense of purpose and meaning through practices including reflection, conversation, habituation, storytelling and cultivating constructive relationships.

 Continue the Journey